Arwa-x/Ros-Installation/Task 2/README.md

 ros2 run demo_nodes_py listener
 ```
 ### Testing
-After installation has finished test it by this command to ensure that it has been installed successfully
+After installation has finished, test it by using this command to ensure that it has been installed successfully
 ```
 ros2 topic list
 ```